KravtsovVG/Chex/README.md

 # Chex
 Only a chess game made in Delphi using sockets.
-I stopped the project due to personal issues.
+I stopped the project due to personal matters.

 After compiling ChexServer project into Delphi, open Chex project and change the IP address in the create form's function of indy Component.
 Then compile Chex project in Delphi.